CGA1123/slugcmplr/README.md

 `BUILD-DIR/release.tgz`, this contains information such as the slug ID as uploaded to Heroku.

+The `CACHE-DIR` will be used by the buildpacks as their cache argument to speed up builds in the future, as per the [Buildpack API](https://devcenter.heroku.com/articles/buildpack-api)

 You can optionally pass `--local` to run the compile steps locally, outside of any docker image.